 Is Hair Tissue Mineral Analysis Accurate?

-I've been in the business of health, fulltime since 1976.
+I've been in the business of health, full time since 1976.
 I have learned a lot in that time and learning more and more by the day.
 I'm still trying to make sense of the Tsunami of confusion of health information that bombards us by the hour.
-One thing I have learned and am reminded about almost daily is the more I learn the more I realise how little I know.
+One thing I have learned and am reminded about almost daily is the more I learn, the more I realise how little I know.

-The following video from out of India is an easy to comprehend explanation of the HTMA that we use.
+The following video from out of India is an easy to comprehend explanation of the HTMA we use.
 We send our hair samples to the same USA laboratory.

 Being an expert in everything and a master of none

-The more I learn the more I realise how little I know.
+The more I learn, the more I realise how little I know.

 I decided 10 years ago to master the Hair Tissue Mineral Analysis Test (HTMA).
-I knew I could not do so for all of the HTMA out there because that would mean I remain an expert only (there must be hundreds of different HTMA on offer!).
-That would be like an all-round athlete choosing to specialise as a cyclist but still trying to be the best in every form of cycling.
+I knew I could not do so for all the HTMA out there because that would mean I remain an expert only (there must be hundreds of different HTMA on offer!).
+That would be like an all-round athlete choosing to specialise as a cyclist, but still trying to be the best in every form of cycling.
 I chose just one HTMA test, the one I that I considered was the best of the lot - the Gold Standard of HTMA- the Interclinical Laboratories HTMA.

 When an expert stands before an adoring audience and announces that hair tissue mineral analysis is not an accurate test and of no use for determining the nutritional status of a patient is he right?
 Probably not.